 - 1/2 cup shredded part-skim mozzarella cheese

-- Pour reserved egg mixture over spinach.
-As eggs set, push cooked edges toward the center, letting uncooked portion flow underneath until eggs are nearly set.
-Sprinkle with basil and cheese.
+- Pour in egg mixture.
+As eggs set, push cooked portions toward the center, letting uncooked eggs flow underneath; cook until eggs are nearly thickened.
+Remove from heat; sprinkle with basil, then cheese.

-- Broil 3-4 in. from the heat for 2-3 minutes or until eggs are completely set.
-Let stand for 5 minutes.
+- Broil 3-4 in. from heat 2-3 minutes or until eggs are completely set.
+Let stand 5 minutes.
 Cut into wedges.
-Yield: 4 servings.